About apps and data stores

 Website data

 A data store with website data uses data indexed from public websites.
-You can provide a set of domains and set up search or recommendations over data crawled from the domains.
-This data includes text, images tagged with metadata, and structured data.
+You can provide a set of URL patterns that you want to include in your data store.
+The web pages that fit the URL patterns are called included web pages.
+You can then set up search or recommendations over data crawled from the included web pages.

 There are two types of website data stores: